RPGGO-AI/.github/profile/README.md

 Please visit our official website https://rpggo.ai/ for product annoucements.
 And follow our twitter [@rpggo](https://twitter.com/rpggoai) for casual updates.

 # 🧙 Partnership
-Note, as a private corpration, our code base are all private, which means we cannot show you our awesome work.
+Note, as a private corpration, our code base are all private, which means you are not able to see our awesome work here.

 But we sponsored [[OpenAIGame]](https://github.com/OpenAIGame) to host our public project code bases.
-And you can find some fun projects there.
+And you can find some fun projects we donated there.

 And we also open our public api for selected partnerships.
 If you have interests, please submit your request here.